mbroihier/hsm/README.md

-      Note that initially you will want to be on your home's network with an ethernet cable so that you can update your image and install necessary packages from the Internet and won't be affected by the adustments made to the wlan0 interface.
+      Note that initially you will want to be on your home's network with an ethernet cable so that you can update your image and install necessary packages from the Internet and won't be affected by the adjustments made to the wlan0 interface.
   2)  Put the SD card in your target PI and boot it.
   3)  Change the password.
   4)  Change the node name to hsm.